Angelicalindstrom/Angelicalindstrom/README.md

 ### Hi there 👋
-🔭 I’m currently working on C#, .NET
-⚡ Fun fact: I´ve got superpowers, no but I´m strong
+🔭 I’m currently student, C#, Soon to be .NET Developer ⚡ Fun fact: I´ve got superpowers, no but I´m strong